 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety drugs.
-These drugs are typically used to treat residents experiencing anxiety and depression.
+This metric is a measure of the percentage of long-term stay patients who were prescribed antianxiety drugs.
+These drugs are typically used to treat patients experiencing anxiety or depression.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term residents who are showing signs of depression.
+This indicates the percent of residents who are showing signs of depression.

 Appropriate Vaccine Usage